Jonathan India Player Props: Reds vs. Brewers

 Jonathan India At The Plate

-- Among qualified hitters in MLB, his batting average ranks 47th, his on-base percentage ranks 29th, and he is 90th in the league in slugging.
+- Among the qualified hitters in baseball, his batting average ranks 42nd, his on-base percentage ranks 27th, and he is 91st in the league in slugging.

-- India has picked up a hit in 42 of 58 games this season, with multiple hits 15 times.
+- India has reached base via a hit in 43 games this season (of 59 played), and had multiple hits in 15 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.